mosaic-jasondebolt/phoenix/README.md

 * Creates a Web Security Group for the EC2 instances, containers, and fargate services.
 * Creates Application Load Balancer security group.
 * Creates an DNS record set to map an environment specific URL to the Application Load Balancer.
-* Creates an security group ingress rule to allow Web security group to access RDS cluster.
+* Creates a security group ingress rule to allow Web security group to access RDS cluster.
-* Creates an security group ingress rule to allow Web security group to access itself.
+* Creates a security group ingress rule to allow Web security group to access itself.
-* Creates an security group ingress rule to allow ELB to access web security group.
+* Creates a security group ingress rule to allow ELB to access web security group.
-* Creates an security group ingress rule to allow traffic to ELB.
+* Creates a security group ingress rule to allow traffic to ELB.
-* Creates an security group ingress rule to allow internal network CIDR blocks to access Web security group.
+* Creates a security group ingress rule to allow internal network CIDR blocks to access Web security group.
-* Creates an security group ingress rule to allow internal network CIDR blocks to access ELB security group.
+* Creates a security group ingress rule to allow internal network CIDR blocks to access ELB security group.